mikiw/DexProtocol/README.md

 Although Arweave doesn't support ERC-20 like tokens we can assume that supported tokens must implement at least `transfer` and `balance` functions.
 We can assume that the implementation of that tokens will look like this https://github.com/ArweaveTeam/SmartWeave/blob/master/examples/token.js.

 To execute these contracts functions in order to perform transfers from our vault contract we will need to audit them by the DAO organization and create a whitelist.
-We will provide two methods `AddToWhitelist(address: string)` and `RemoveFromWhitelist(address: string)` for storing and removing whitelisted contract in the vault contract state.
+We will provide two methods `AddToWhitelist(address: string)` and `RemoveFromWhitelist(address: string)` for storing and removing whitelisted contract in the vault contract state by vault contract owner (DAO).
+It's both a design and a security decision (We can also implement this DEX without DAO and whitelists if needed).

 ```Typescript
 interface Whitelist {